joaotavora/autopair/README.md

 Autopair provides these things out-of-the-box.
 Smartparens provides other features, that I personally use [Yasnippet][yasnippet] for.

-## Upcoming `electric-pair-mode` in Emacs 24.4
+## `electric-pair-mode` in Emacs 24.4

 `electric-pair-mode` is a minor mode in Emacs 24.3, but it's not very useful or widely used.
-In upcoming Emacs 24.4, `electric-pair-mode` minor-mode has been rewritten and much improved.
-It **supersedes autopair** in functionality and general all-around Emacs integration, and I recommend you use it instead.
+In Emacs 24.4, `electric-pair-mode` minor-mode is much improved and actually **supersedes autopair** in functionality and general all-around Emacs integration, and I recommend you use it instead.

 # Neat tricks